rasta-mouse/TikiTorch/README.md

   -h, -?, --help             Show this help
 ```

+### TikiService
+A .NET Service Binary, allowing one to execute TikiTorch payloads remotely via the Service Control Manager (à la PsExec).

 ### TikiCpl
-Generates a Control Panel (.cpl) formatted DLL that executes gzipped base64 encoded shellcode from a resource.
-Following the instructions [here](https://github.com/rvrsh3ll/CPLResourceRunner) to generate shellcode in the correct format.
+Generates a Control Panel (.cpl) formatted DLL that executes gzipped base64 encoded shellcode from a resource file.
+Follow the instructions [here](https://github.com/rvrsh3ll/CPLResourceRunner) to generate shellcode in the correct format.

 ### TikiThings
 A DLL that integrates AppLocker bypasses from [AllTheThings](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1117/src/AllTheThings.cs).